 In Design

-Heritage Hunt Sewage Pump Station Replacement and Force Main
+Heritage Hunt Sewage Pumping Station Replacement and Force Main

 The existing Heritage Hunt Sewage Pumping Station (SPS) will be replaced to increase pumping capacity from 3.6 million gallons per day (MGD) to 7.81 MGD.
 The new, higher-capacity SPS will be capable of serving the anticipated build-out of residential and commercial developments in and around the Heritage Hunt community.
 A new 24-inch Force Main will be constructed from the SPS to a location at the corner of Heathcote Boulevard and Route 29.